-Content / Units Skills Knowledge Prior-Y11 Next- Physiological factors affecting performance, psychological factors affecting performance, socio-cultural issues in physical activity and sport, practical performances, evaluating and analysing performance for improvement To hold subject knowledge which will allow them to analyse, compare and critically evaluate performance specific to sport and exercise. training methods, nutrition, injury recovery, altitude and heat, Psychology - Classification of sl principles and theories of learning feedback, memory models, indivisetting, attribution, confidence, leading to continuous control of the service and ethics and deviance, commercial modern technology. system, cardiovascular system, respiratory system, and injury prevention, energy for exercise, wills, types and methods of practice, transfer of skills, and movement skills, stages of learning, guidance, widual differences, group and team dynamic, goal eadership and stress. evolution of modern sport, global sporting events, lisation and media, routes to sporting excellence, ular motion, fluid mechanics, lever systems, Completed GC SE PE.
+Content / Units Skills Knowledge Prior-Y11 Next- Physiological factors affecting performance, psychological factors affecting performance, socio-cultural issues in physical activity and sport, practical performances, evaluating and analysing performance for improvement To hold subject knowledge which will allow them to analyse, compare and critically evaluate performance specific to sport and exercise. training methods, nutrition, injury recovery, altitude and heat, Psychology - Classification of sl principles and theories of learning feedback, memory models, inch, setting, attribution, confidence, I Socio cultural - Emergence and ethics and deviance, commercial modern technology. system, cardiovascular system, respiratory system, and injury prevention, energy for exercise, wills, types and methods of practice, transfer of skills, and movement skills, stages of learning, guidance, widual differences, group and team dynamic, goal eadership and stress. evolution of modern sport, global sporting events, disation and media, routes to sporting excellence, and motion, fluid mechanics, lever systems, Completed GC SE PE.
 University, apprenticeshi or world of work.
-Implementation Marches Futures Links Summa ve Assessment Students will have five 55-minute lessons over a fortnight in both year 12 and 13.
-There is no practical lessons on this course, this is independent and should be mastered in students' own time.
-LORIC is developed through a range of tasks and activities in lessons, ranging from discussions and debates, to student lead presentations leading to the delivery of their recorded EAPI of a sporting performance which requires all skills of LORIC.
-Independent learning is vital for the course and called upon regularly to consolidate knowledge and concepts learned in lessons.
-Exam technique is developed and championed to allow students to access the top band of marks and begin to write critically within 10 and 20 mark essay answers.
-WOW moments are incorporated into the course with external speakers and the ability to apply the course to the students own training, performance and life experiences.
-The course includes subjects that both educate and challenge the moral compass, such as deviance and ethics within sport.
-It also explores the socio-cultural impacts of sporting events on communities.
-The course also includes a whole unit on sport in the 21st century and the impacts we see around us today.
-Visits to school by external speakers including Shrewsbury Town in the Community give the students a vital window into their potential future and sporting careers.
-A section of the course is also dedicated on routes to sporting success.
-None exam assessment completed by Spring year 13.
-Exam assessments all completed in summer term year 13.
+Implementation Marches Futures Links Summati ive Assessment Students will have five 55 minute lessons over a fortnight in both year 12 and 13.
+There is lessons on this course, this is independent and should be mastered in students own time.
+LORIC is developed through a range of tasks and activities in lessons, ranging from discute debates, to student lead presentations leading to the delivery of their recorded EAPI of a sperformance which requires all skills of LORIC.
+Independent learning is vital for the course and called upon regularly to consolidate knowledge concepts learned in lessons.
+Exam technique is developed and championed to allow students to access the top band of to write critically within 10 and 20 mark essay answers.
+WOW moments are incorporated into the course with external speakers and the ability to to the students own training, performance and life experiences. from discussions and EAPI of a sporting date knowledge and top band of marks and begin The course includes subjects that both educate the moral compass, such as deviance and ethic It also explores the socio cultural impacts of spocommunities.
+The course also includes a whole unit on sport i century and the impacts we see around us toda.
+Visits to school by external speakers including S Town in the Community give the students a vita their potential future and sporting careers.
+A section of the course is also dedicated on rour sporting success. s within sport. orting events or n the 21 st y.
+Shrewsbury I window into completed Exam ass am assessment d by Spring year 13. sessments all d in summer term year